 Eat With Vesna and Lucija

 After all that walking, it was time for our highly anticipated Eat With experience.
 If you haven’t heard of Eat With before, I’d urge you to go and check out this article about my experience in Romania.
-I’ve also joined locals in Florence, Bucharest and Lisbon.
+I’ve also joined locals in Florence, Bucharest, Lisbon, and Sorrento.

 Ah Monday, Monday, doesn’t take long for it to come back around does it?
 But with an afternoon flight we had time for a quick dash to the castle and a wee bit of shopping.